addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

     .on("click", mclickBase);
 ```

-Once again, the transformation, SVG path, and binned data points (grid) are dependent on the cell-shape:
+Once again, the transformation, SVG path, and binned data points (grid) are dependent on the cell-shape.
+For hexagons, the library used: [d3-hexbin](https://github.com/d3/d3-hexbin)
 ```
   function getGridData(cellShape, bin, grid) {
     switch (cellShape) {